 Government grants are recorded when there is a reasonable assurance that the organization had complied with and will continue to comply with, all the necessary conditions to obtain the grants.
 Government assistance for current expenses is recorded as revenue.
+Government assistance for acquiring fixed assets is recorded as a reduction of the cost of related assets.

-During the year, the organization received \$428,503 (2019 - \$332,209) from the Government of Canada and \$40,380 (2019 - \$60,900) from the Province of PEI for project and operational funding.
+During the year, the organization received \$522,830 (2020 - \$428,503) from the Government of Canada and \$20,000 (2020 - \$40,380) from the Province of PEI for project and operational funding.